zenith378/Y-DiMuonResonances/README.md

 The first thing one wants to do is to initialize some parameters.
 This step is necessary because the options and flags are passed as pointers in the function `ProcessArgs()`, so that they can be modified by the user with the flag syntax while calling the executable from terminal.
 The default values are:

-- depth = 0, i.e. basic cuts on two muons with opposite charge and invariant mass between 8.5 and 11.5 GeV
 - fitFunction = 0, i.e. Breit-Wigner
 - ptm, ptM, ym, yM = NaN, i.e. no cuts on $p_T$ or rapidity $y$
 - nameFile = "YResonacesFit", name of the figure that will be saved